dgis/vscode-atari-st-dev/README.md

 TODO
+* Activate the extension only when needed.
+* Add the Atari ST SDK
+* Test light and dark themes
 * Add a graphic inspector webview.
-* Add the Atari ST SDK
 * See unit tests
-* Test light and dark themes
-* Publish a test version
 * Profiling
 * NOT POSSIBLE: Add Show in Disassembly.